Skip to main content

 Welcome to the Department of German.
 We are excited that you are interested in learning more about our department.
 Whether you are trying to fulfill the WCAS Language Requirement in German, or would like to continue studying German, we have the right courses for you.
 This page provides the most important information for Freshmen and links to other pages on our website that we think might help you decide which course(s) are right for you.

-If you had German language instruction before, and and did not take AP German classes, you also must take the online German Placement Exam before you can sign up for any classes in the German department requiring German language skills.
-If you have never studied German before or only one year, you can sign up for German 101-1, the first quarter of Beginning German.
+If you had German language instruction or learned German at home, you must take the online German Placement Exam before you can sign up for any classes in the German department requiring German language skills.

 The German Placement Exam

 The online German Placement Exam will place a student in the appropriate German class from which he/she will begin work towards either fulfilling the German Language Proficiency Requirement or to continue studying German for a German Major or Minor.
-Please follow the schedule below in order to get your results and be ready for signing up for classes.
-If you have questions regarding your placement, schedule a zoom meeting with the Director of Undergraduate Studies.

 Majoring or Minoring in German